Distilled Siamese Networks for Visual Tracking: Experiments

-In Fig.~\ref{fig:n2n-siamrpn}, many inappropriate SiamRPN-like networks are generated and cause very unstable accuracies and rewards in the top 30 iterations.
-After 5 iterations, the policy network gradually converges and finally achieves a high compression rate.
-On the other side, the policy network converges quickly after several iterations on SiamFC due to its simple architecture (See Fig.~\ref{fig:n2n-siamfc}).
+\textbf{Training Details.} As shown in Fig.~\ref{fig:n2n-siamrpn}, the complicated architecture of SiamRPN caused several inappropriate SiamRPN-like networks to be generated in the top 30 iterations, leading to unstable accuracies and rewards.
+After five iterations, the policy network gradually converges and finally achieves a high compression rate.
+On the other side, the policy network of SiamFC converges quickly after several iterations due to its simple architecture (See Fig.~\ref{fig:n2n-siamfc}).
 The compression results show that our method is able to generate an optimal architecture regardless of the teacher's complexity.
 Finally, two reduced models of size 19.7 MB and 0.7 MB for SiamRPN (361.8 MB) and SiamFC (9.4 MB) are generated.
+The detailed structures of the reduced models, DSTrpn and DSTfc, are shown in Table~\ref{structure}.

+\textbf{Loss Comparison.} We also compare the losses of different student networks.
+As shown in Fig.~\ref{fig:losses}, the ``intelligent'' students (denoted as Student1) have a lower loss than the ``dim'' ones (denoted as Student2) throughout the whole training and validation process, and maintain a better understanding of the training dataset.
+They provide additional reliable knowledge to the ``dim'' students which further promotes more intensive knowledge distillation and better tracking performance.